 The following is a letter written by Slanted Fish, editor-in-chief of this Poptropica Help Blog.
-PHB staff and readers are invited, but not required, to align with the beliefs shared here.
+PHB staff and readers are invited, but not required, to embrace the beliefs shared here.
 This letter does not intend to offend or attack in any way.
-Instead, its goal is to offer a perspective about life that Poptropicans can relate to and possibly consider for themselves.
+Instead, its goal is to offer a hope-filled, love-inspiring perspective on life that Poptropicans can relate to and consider for themselves.

 Dear Poptropican friends,

 I love Poptropica.
 It’s a remarkable game world full of witty characters and beautiful scenery and so much more.
 Its fandom is full of amazing people who share a passion for this game, inspiring others through things like writing fan blogs or creating fan art.
-Personally, my life was made better with Poptropica playing a part in it, and since you’re here, perhaps that’s been your experience too.
+Personally, my life was made better with Poptropica, and since you’re here, perhaps that’s been your experience too.

 You can see why it would be difficult not to share about something that has impacted my life in such a positive way.
 Which is why I feel that I should share about something even bigger that has, and continues to, transform my life in the most powerful way.
 Poptropica can offer a small glimpse into it, and that’s what I’ll try to make it do for you in this letter, but it’s so much more than what I can cover here.

-That big something, friends, is the good news of Jesus Christ, son of God.
+That big something, friends, is the good news of Jesus Christ.
 It’s best summarized in the following famous sentence from a famous book called the Bible:

-Before you balk, I know – the idea of mixing religion and a Poptropica blog together is an odd one, but I believe the risk is worth taking.
+Before you balk, I know—the idea of mixing religion and a Poptropica blog together is an odd one, but I believe the risk is worth taking.
 If I haven’t lost you yet, let’s keep going.
-It might just change your life, or at the very least, make you a little more aware of something that’s been a big deal in our (real) world for over 2000 years.
+It might just change your life, or at the very least, make you a little more aware of something that’s been a big deal in our world for over 2000 years.